dans-art/add-customer-for-woocommerce/readme.txt

 = [1.4] 2022-02-16 =

 * Added: Option to set the sender email
-* Added: Option to set subject of the new customer email
+* Added: Option to set the subject of the new customer email
 * Added: New tab at the settings page to preview the loaded template (add-account)
-* Removed the plan password with a password reset link to improve security.
+* Removed the plain password with a password reset link to improve security.
 * Fixed: Email to the new customer will not be sent if it is a generated fake email
-* Added 15 new language strings.
+* Added 18 new language strings.
 4 obsolete strings removed.

 = [1.3.1] 2022-02-08 =